 We are focused on designing, developing and commercializing innovative and proprietary medical approaches for the treatment of solid tumors where currently approved therapies are inadequate based on their therapeutic benefit or side-effect profile.
-Our therapies are based on the use of electroporation to deliver active therapeutic agents to treat solid tumors.
-Our goal is to improve the lives of people suffering from the life-altering effects of cancer through the development of our novel treatment approaches.
-In pursuit of our goal, we have initiated three Phase II clinical trials for the use of our therapies to treat metastatic melanoma, Merkel cell carcinoma and cutaneous T-cell lymphoma.
-We also continue to investigate collaboration opportunities that will enable us to identify combinations with current standards of care, using immune-modulating checkpoint inhibitors (i.e. anti-CTLA-4 or anti-PD-1) that may improve the efficacy of standard of care.
-Also, we continue to seek additional clinical development opportunities to expand our clinical pipeline.
+Our therapies are based on the use of electroporation as a monotherapy or as a synergistic component of a combination-based therapeutic approach to deliver active therapeutic agents to treat solid tumors.
+We hope to improve the lives of people suffering from the life-altering effects of cancer through the development of our novel treatment approaches.
+In pursuit of our corporate goals, we have initiated three Phase II clinical trials for the use of our therapies to treat metastatic melanoma, Merkel cell carcinoma and cutaneous T-cell lymphoma.
+We plan to initiate a Phase I study in a new solid tumor indication and to initiate a Phase IIb pivotal trial in metastic melanoma.
+We continue to investigate collaboration opportunities that will enable us to identify combinations with current standards of care, using immune-modulating checkpoint inhibitors (i.e. anti-CTLA-4 or anti-PD-1) that may improve the efficacy of standard of care.
+We continue to seek additional clinical development opportunities to expand our clinical pipeline.
 Funding for these potential new programs may come from third parties, non-dilutive grant funding or establishment of strategic partnerships.